raminrahimi6970/MLP/README.md

 # MLP
+# multilayer perceptron
-mlp neural network with 2 hidden layer
+multilayer perceptron neural network with 2 hidden layer this code test with fisheriris data in demo